MrSecrets/Neural_Network/README.md

-# Neural_Network
+# Linknet
-My implementaion of popular Neural Network Architecture

-currently it contains a pytorch implementatio of linknet in the liknet branch
+Currently it contains a pytorch implementation of linknet